Here's what to expect from the Razer Phone 2 event on Wednesday

-On Wednesday in Los Angeles, Razer is holding an event to launch its new Razer Phone 2.
+On Wednesday in Los Angeles, Razer is holding an event to launch a new phone, most likely the Razer Phone 2.
 The livestream starts at 6:30 p.m.
 PT/ 9:30 p.m.
-ET and it's expected the company will announce a phone of some sort, and we're betting is the Razer Phone 2.
+ET and it's expected the company will announce a phone of some sort, and we're betting it's the Razer Phone 2.

+At least, that's what all the evidence points to -- from the company's A Razer Phone 2 is officially on the way to a (now pulled) Amazon page showing off the unreleased phone.
+If the leak is anything to go by, the company's next phone will have wireless charging and an IP67 water resistance rating -- but it won't have a new design.
+According to the images from amazon, it will look nearly identical.

+Either way, we'll know for sure soon.
 CNET received an invite to the Oct.
 10 event back in September and while there isn't a specific mention of the follow-up to the original Razer Phone, the outline drawn on the invitation looks exactly like a phone.
-Also, we know there's been a new Razer Phone in the works for a few weeks now.

 The original Razer Phone, released late last year, was the company's first flagship Android phone.
-CNET praised the phone for its ultrasmooth Android performance and impressive speakers, but its camera left a lot to be desired, especially in low-light situations.
+CNET praised the phone for its ultrasmooth Android performance with its 120Hz screen and impressive speakers, but its camera left a lot to be desired, especially in low-light situations.

 You can watch Razer's livestream of the keynote with the links below: